Determinism and Quantum Mechanics with time Bell inequalities: Appendix

 But, can the set of initial conditions, $\{\lambda\}$, really split into three, perhaps overlapping, subsets $\{\lambda_{ab}\}$, $\{\lambda_{ac}\}$ and $\{\lambda_{bc}\}$ (with corresponding probability distributions), as a consequence of the deterministic assumption, or can we alternatively assume \emph{non contextuality}, that is $\{\lambda_{ab}\}=\{\lambda_{ac}\}=\{\lambda_{bc}\}\equiv\{\lambda\}$ with a common probability distribution, despite determinism?
 Let us see why, in our case, determinism by itself does not imply \emph{contextuality}, i.e. it does not imply $\{\lambda_{ab}\}\ne\{\lambda_{ac}\}\ne\{\lambda_{bc}\}$:

-First, remember that the two consecutive measurement directions of the pair $(\vec{x},\vec{y})$ on the $n$th particle are applied at the consecutive corresponding times, say $t_{x}$ and $t_{y}$, counted from the corresponding initial time $t_{n}$, reset to zero for each particle $n$.
+1) First, remember that the two consecutive measurement directions of the pair $(\vec{x},\vec{y})$ on the $n$th particle are applied at the consecutive corresponding times, say $t_{x}$ and $t_{y}$, counted from the corresponding initial time $t_{n}$, reset to zero for each particle $n$.
 To this initial time, $t_{n}$, it corresponds some initial condition $\lambda$, say $\lambda_{n}$.
-Now, let us invoke the basic {}``principle of causality'', according to which the future cannot affect the past.
+Now, let us invoke the basic ``principle of causality'', according to which the future cannot affect the past, which is actually included in our deterministic hypothesis.
 Then, an action (the $\vec{x}$ or the $\vec{y}$ measurements on the particle) that is performed at $t_{x}$ or $t_{y}$, respectively, that is, after the initial time, cannot influence what was present for the particle in this previous initial time: In other words, it cannot influence the corresponding initial condition $\lambda_{n}$.
 Thus, as we wanted to show, this kind of action could never lead to the above hypothetical splitting.

-However, this is by no means the end of the story, since perhaps things could go the other way around: we mean that, perhaps each $\lambda_{n}$, let us say $\lambda_{n(xy)}\equiv\lambda_{xy}$ is responsible, at least partially, for the ulterior two consecutive measurements being just performed in the $(\vec{x},\vec{y})$ directions, thus finally splitting the set $\{\lambda\}$ into the three subsets $\{\lambda_{ab}\}$, $\{\lambda_{ac}\}$ and $\{\lambda_{bc}\}$.
-But this loophole cannot work since, by construction (by the deterministic character of $P$), $\vec{x}$ and $\vec{y}$ are functions of time and of the UNIQUE initial condition $\Lambda$, and so cannot depend on $\lambda$.
-In other words, the selecting device $P$ and the initial conditions $\lambda$ are \textbf{uncorrelated} in our setup.
+2) However, this is by no means the end of the story, since perhaps things could go the other way around: we mean that, perhaps each $\lambda_{n}$, let us say $\lambda_{n(xy)}\equiv\lambda_{xy}$ is responsible, at least partially, for the ulterior two consecutive measurements being just performed in the $(\vec{x},\vec{y})$ directions, thus finally splitting the set $\{\lambda\}$ into the three subsets $\{\lambda_{ab}\}$, $\{\lambda_{ac}\}$ and $\{\lambda_{bc}\}$.
+But this loophole cannot hold since, by construction (by the deterministic character of $P$), $\vec{x}$ and $\vec{y}$ are functions of time and of the UNIQUE initial condition $\Lambda$, and so cannot depend on $\lambda$.
+In other words, the selecting device $P$ and the initial conditions $\lambda$ are, by construction, \textbf{uncorrelated} in our setup.
+One might replace the role played by this device in choosing the measuring directions by the hypothesis of ``freedom'' in making that choice, so as to warrant that the joint distribution of values for $\lambda$ and $\Lambda$ factorizes \cite{Zukowski2010}.
+Here we do not need to introduce such a hypothesis since this factorization appears naturally, as a consequence of the assumption that our deterministic device $P$ has been previously designed and then included into the experiment, therefore it works independently of the other elements of the full system.

 All in all: the different kinds of measurement actions cannot be correlated with the different initial conditions $\lambda$, as we wanted to prove.